Louise Robinson (cyclist)

 Louise Robinson (born 12 January 1965) is a British cyclist.
 She took the silver medal at the inaugural women's race at the UCI Cyclo-cross World Championships in 2000.
 She also competed in the women's cross-country mountain biking event at the 2000 Summer Olympics.
+She is the daughter and niece of fellow racing cyclists Brian Robinson and Desmond Robinson respectively.